-Dwayne takes the stereotype of a moody teenager to new heights, reading Nietzsche in his room while taking a vow of silence.
-Dwayne comes from a chaotic-but-privileged suburban household in Albuquerque, New Mexico.
+Dwayne Hoover comes from a chaotic-but-privileged suburban household in Albuquerque, New Mexico, and he takes the stereotype of a moody teenager to new heights by reading Nietzsche in his room while taking a vow of silence.

 Dwayne uses his notepad to communicate with his family, which is comprised of a drug-addicted grandfather, overbearing parents, and a suicidal uncle.
 It all sounds a bit heavy, but Jonathan Dayton and Valerie Faris's tragedy-comedy will lift your soul by the end.

 Paul Dano has a knack for oddball characters.
 When the family embarks on a road trip to enter Dwayne's little sister in a beauty pageant, he learns how to better love and tolerate his family.